rosekamallove/rosekamal.love/posts/4-evaluating-startup-ideas.md

 	- Agencies and service companies not so much.
 - **Is this a good ideas space**
 	- An _idea space_ is one level of abstraction out from a particular startup idea.
 It is a class of closely related startup ideas.

+And, this is the end of the blog post.